-There’s no question that employees know the difference between right and wrong.
+There’s no question that employees know the difference between right and wrong and when it comes to safety interventions it often has nothing to do with that.
 So why don’t more employees intervene when they see someone exhibiting at-risk behavior in the workplace?

 This crowd mentality is strong enough for people to shirk their known responsibilities.
 But it’s not only frontline workers who don’t make safety interventions in the workplace.
 There are also instances where supervisors do not intervene either.